In India, NGOs fear government takeover of foreign funds already collected

 “We have stopped using our funds and assets till our licence gets renewed,” Shishira Rudrappa, a trustee at IDIA, told Scroll.in.
 There is a lack of clarity on the consequences of using foreign funds with an expired licence pending renewal.

-IDIA is not alone: around 13,000 organisations are waiting for their licences to be renewed.
-Many are fearful that if the government does not renew their license, they will be denied access to even their existing foreign funds.
+IDIA is not alone: many among the 13,000 organisations waiting for their licences to be renewed, are fearful that if the government does not renew their license, they will be denied access to even their existing foreign funds.
 Meanwhile, over 5,700 organisations have not applied to renew their license.

 Weak legal options